Watford Junction railway station: History

 In 1862, the Watford and Rickmansworth Railway opened a route from Watford to Rickmansworth (Church Street).
 Now mostly closed, this route began by running south and west to a more central station on Watford's High Street, which remains in use.

 From 1846, the L&BR was absorbed into the London and North Western Railway (LNWR) and Watford Junction was now run by this large, ambitious company.
-Seeking to compete with local buses and trams, the LNWR built an additional suburban line from Euston to Watford in the early years of the 20th century, now known as the Watford DC Line.
+Seeking to compete with local buses and trams, the LNWR built an additional suburban line from Euston to Watford in the early years of the 20th century, known as the Watford DC line.
 This veered away from the main line at Bushey to loop around Watford to pass through the High Street station.
 A second suburban branch line was also built from High Street west towards Croxley Green to serve new housing developments in that area.
 Both branches were later electrified as part of this improvement plan, on the same DC three-rail system.
-The Rickmansworth branch was connected to the Main Line via two through platforms with a junction to the north; these platforms have since been partly built over and their remaining southern sections form part of the present DC lines terminus.
-At one time tube-style trains were used on the branches to counter the low voltage caused by the lack of a sub-station near Rickmansworth.
+The Rickmansworth branch was connected to the Main Line, via two through platforms, with a junction to the north; these platforms have since been partly built over and their remaining southern sections form part of the present DC lines terminus.
+At one time, tube-style trains were used on the branches to counter the low voltage caused by the lack of a sub-station near Rickmansworth.